S2-group/rosbag-extractor/README.md

 ## Repository Organization

 ```
+./bagfiles/          - Contains samples of bag files and a list of all we found on GitHub.
-src/git_api/       - Contains the code used and documentation to crawl GitHub repositories.
+./src/git_api/       - Contains the code used and documentation to crawl GitHub repositories.
-src/extractor/     - Contains the source code and documentation of the architecture extractor.
+./src/extractor/     - Contains the source code and documentation of the architecture extractor.
 ```

 ## Installation